 - Less of a bargain with better engines

 Like its hatchback sibling, the Fiat Tipo Station Wagon estate is an affordable, comfortable and sensible family car.
 It’s by no means the last word in driver appeal or stylish looks, but the Tipo Station Wagon is a competent car with a larger boot than many of its rivals.
-As long as you’re happy shelling out an extra £1,000, the Tipo estate actually makes more sense than the hatchback, thanks to the added space and practicality it offers.
-If you’re thinking of buying a Ford Focus Estate, Renault Megane Sport Tourer or SEAT Leon ST estate, it’s well worth giving the Tipo Station Wagon a look – partly because the entry-level model is significantly cheaper than almost all of its rivals.
+As long as you’re happy shelling out an extra £1,500, the Tipo estate actually makes more sense than the hatchback, thanks to the added space and practicality it offers.
+If you’re thinking of buying a Ford Focus Estate, Kia Ceed Sportswagon or SEAT Leon Estate, it’s well worth giving the Tipo Station Wagon a look – partly because the entry-level model is significantly cheaper than almost all of its rivals.

 The Tipo Station Wagon does require you to make a few sacrifices, though.
-Noticeable body lean when cornering discourages keen driving, while the interior feels solidly built, but has a dated air about it.
-These compromises are by no means disastrous, but they do make the Tipo estate a less appealing car than rivals from Ford and Renault.
+Noticeable body lean when cornering discourages enthusiastic driving, while the interior feels solidly built but has a dated feel to it.
+Equipment is a little sparse on the cheaper model too.
+These compromises are by no means disastrous, but they do make the Tipo estate a less appealing car than rivals from Ford and Kia.

-Fiat offers a choice of three petrol engines and two diesels with the Tipo Station Wagon.
-If you’re happy with the basic 94bhp petrol (including a relaxed 0-62mph time of 12.6 seconds and relatively poor fuel economy), then the entry-level model offers strong value for money and is pretty well equipped.
-All cars come with air-conditioning, DAB radio, Bluetooth phone connectivity, cruise control, split-folding rear seats, power-adjustable wing mirrors and remote central locking.
+Fiat used to offer a choice of three petrol engines and two diesels with the Tipo Station Wagon but now there’s just one 1.0-litre petrol to choose from.
+It produces 99bhp and has a slightly lethargic 0-62mph time of 12 seconds but is quite a modern engine and will manage up to 50mpg.
+All cars come with air-conditioning, rear parking sensors, DAB radio, Bluetooth phone connectivity, cruise control, split-folding rear seats, power-adjustable wing mirrors and remote central locking.

 MPG, running costs & CO2